Nike-Inc/bartlett/README.md

                            The Jenkins instance to interact with -p,--profile PROFILE_NAME
-                           The profile to source values from
+                           The profile to source values from --refresh-credentials    Force a refresh of the credentials cache for the current profile.

 Available commands:
   info                     Get information on the given job